mrjackyliang/homebridge-adt-pulse/README.md

 5. ADT Carbon Monoxide Detector (`co`)
 6. ADT Fire (Smoke/Heat) Detector (`fire`)

-If you have a sensor that is unsupported by this plugin, please [request a feature](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=feature_request.md) so I can add support for it.
+If you have a sensor that is unsupported by this plugin, please [submit an issue](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new/choose) so I can add support for it.

 Please mind that I DO NOT have plans to support devices connected to the ADT Pulse Z-Wave Platform.
 You may use another `homebridge-plugin` for that.